 7 Reasons to Start Pilates in 2018!

-If you’re looking to add more activity to your days in the new year, here are 7 reasons you should consider starting Pilates.
+If you’re looking to add more activity and mobility to your days, here are 7 reasons you should consider starting Pilates.
 (And no, getting abs like Kate Hudson is not one of the reasons.
 Though… it could be!)

 1. STRENGTHEN YOUR “POWERHOUSE”